tachyonicClock/SurpriseNet-CIKM-23/README.md

 > the context of continual learning, this is the process of identifying
 > instances that belong to different tasks. *Hence, SurpriseNet*.

+Read the paper [on arxiv](https://arxiv.org/abs/2310.20052) or [the definitive version in the ACM digital library](https://doi.org/10.1145/3583780.3615236).
+Please cite our work if you use it in your research:

 ```bibtex
 @inproceedings{DBLP:conf/cikm/LeeZGBP23,
   author       = {Anton Lee and